cloudmesh-community/hid-sp18-511/rest/README.md

 #	Setup for the REST API
-*	goto the current directory in terminal
+*	goto the current directory in terminal where run.py and settings.py are located
-*	run command in the terminal - python.py
+*	run command in the terminal - python run.py

 #	REST API end points
 *	curl http://127.0.0.1:5000/systeminfo/processor